Learn how to draw Santa with our easy to follow step-by-step ‘How to Draw Santa Claus’ tutorial.

 The Flow Santa Templates are available to members of the Arty Crafty Kids club.
 Members will need to log in to access the templates: https://www.artycraftykids.com/product/flow-drawing-and-paint-along-santa-claus/

 Watch the Video Tutorial:

 Watch the Santa tutorial in action!
 This guide will not only take you through all the practical steps of drawing, but also how to enhance the portrait with artistic finishing touches.
 Children will learn how to use mixed mediums, create texture and color application to make the Santa art project pop!

 Begin with Santa’s Large Central Nose

 We’re going to start in the middle of the page and work out from there, so begin by drawing a medium-sized circle right in the middle of your sheet of paper.
 This will be Santa’s nose.

-Santa is known for his beard, so let’s start by giving him a curly moustache.
+Santa is known for his beard, so let’s start by drawing him a curly moustache.

 From the bottom of his nose, sweep out – nearly all the way to the edge of the page – and curl up.
 Then draw down again and back to the nose, re-joining it towards the top this time.